 Description:This bronze coin was minted in Ephesus, a city of great importance to the ancient Greeks and home to the famed Temple of Artemis, one of the Seven Wonders of the Ancient World.
-The obverse side of this ancient coin shows a bee.
+The obverse side of this ancient coin shows a bee within a wreath.
 The Greeks believed the bee was the sacred insect that bridged the natural world to the afterlife.
 Beehives were used as tomb decorations and some tombs were even shaped as beehives.

 In 334 BC, Alexander the Great defeated the Persian forces at the Battle of Granicus and he entered liberated Ephesus in triumph.
 The Ephesians were surprisingly modern in their social relations.
 They allowed strangers to integrate and education was highly valued.
 Through the worship of Artemis, the city also became a bastion of women's rights and Ephesus even had female artists.